KidkArolis/healthier/README.md

 [![downloads][downloads-image]][downloads-url]
 [![Join the chat at https://gitter.im/healthier-linter/community](https://badges.gitter.im/healthier-linter/community.svg)](https://gitter.im/healthier-linter/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-An opinionated code linter – a friendly companion to Prettier.
+An opinionated code style agnostic linter – a friendly companion to Prettier.

 ## Why?

 Prettier is a powerful code formatter.
 However, linting your code in addition to formatting can reveal a number of code quality issues and potential bugs.

 Healthier is a code linter that you should run in addition to formatting your code with Prettier to find the most common issues with your code.
-It saves you having to install or configure any of the 100s of eslint rules by hand.
+It saves you having to install or configure any of the 100s of eslint rules by hand or hand pick the plugins to use.

-Healthier delegates all of the code style related decisions to [Prettier][prettier/prettier] and all of the code quality related decisions to [Standard][standard/standard].
-The community has put a lot of effort into those tools and Healthier simply helps you get the benefits of both.
+Healthier delegates all of the code quality related decisions to [Standard][standard/standard].
+The community has put a lot of effort into that project and Healthier simply helps you get the benefits of it when using a different code style, such as Prettier.

-The goal is to avoid creating yet another linter or another set of rules and instead reuse well established existing options in an easy to use workflow.
+The goal is to avoid creating yet another opinionated set of rules and instead reuse well established existing options in an easy to use workflow.

-Because Healthier is only concerned with code quality linting, it means you can use any code formatter, such as Prettier but also [prettierx][prettierx] or [prettier-standard][prettier-standard].
+Because Healthier is only concerned with code quality linting, it means you can use any code formatter, such as Prettier or any of it's variants like [prettierx][prettierx] or [prettier-standard][prettier-standard].

 ## Why not just use Prettier with Standard?